Configure an A/B test

 Javascript handler for the custom event

 A Javascript handler must be added to your page to handle and register the click event.
-How this is added will vary depending on the page that you are tracking click events on.

-Don’t forget to remove your Javascript code once the A/B test has concluded.
-It won’t do anything but may result is some errors being logged to your console.
+Remember to remove your Javascript code once the A/B test has concluded.
+It will not have any lingering effects, but may produce errors logged to your console. |

 <script defer>